J. P. Feyereisen: New York Yankees

-In 2017, he spent time with both Trenton and the Scranton/Wilkes-Barre RailRiders, posting a combined 2–3 record with four saves and a 3.27 ERA in 63 1/3 total innings between both clubs.

-In 2018, he spent with Scranton/Wilkes-Barre, going 6–6 with one save and a 3.45 ERA in 60 innings.
+In 2017, he spent time with both Trenton and the Scranton/Wilkes-Barre RailRiders, posting a combined 2–3 record with four saves and a 3.27 ERA in 63 1/3 total innings between both clubs and in 2018, he remained with Scranton/Wilkes-Barre, going 6–6 with one save and a 3.45 ERA in 60 innings.
 He returned to Scranton/Wilkes-Barre for the 2019 season, going 10–2 with seven saves and a 2.49 ERA and 94 strikeouts in 61 innings.

 Milwaukee Brewers

 On September 2, 2019, Feyereisen was traded to the Milwaukee Brewers in exchange for Brenny Escanio and international signing bonus pool money.
-After the season, on October 10, he was selected for the United States national baseball team in the 2019 WBSC Premier 12.
-After the season, he was added to the Brewers 40-man roster.
+On October 10, he was selected for the United States national baseball team in the 2019 WBSC Premier 12 and was added to the Brewers 40-man roster.